areeh/py-template/README.md

-# py-template
+# (WIP) py-template
-Template Python repo with static analyzers
+Template Python repo with static analyzers using poetry